OH2LAK/RadioID-to-MotoTRBO-CPS2/README.md

 ![Where to import contact-CSV -file to MotoTRBO CPS2](https://github.com/user-attachments/assets/c1ab112e-0e63-4053-9a9f-4ce5e012ebb8)

+>[!NOTE]
+>Imported contacts do not overwrite or remove existing contacts.
+Imported contacts are simply amended to the list of exiting contacts.
+There are tricks to remove and rename contacts through the import file, maybe I'll make a tool to handle those too!

 5. Buy me coffee for a good job!

 [![Link to Erik Finskas Buymeacoffee.com page](https://github.com/user-attachments/assets/d1c9cd92-d4f9-4b87-a142-93a200ad88ea)](https://buymeacoffee.com/erikfinskas)